Easy Mod Podge & Maps Pumpkin DIY for the Fall…

-I’m having lots of fun making easy pumpkin DIY projects this fall.
+I’m having lots of fun making easy pumpkin projects this fall.

-And this pumpkin DIY craft using maps turned out great!
+This pumpkin DIY turned out great!
 I only wish now that I had used a faux pumpkin instead of a real one so that I could have saved it for next year.

 The hardest part of this project, believe it or not, was finding maps!
 I couldn’t believe it when I went into multiple gas stations, and not a single map was anywhere to be found.
 It’s crazy for an 80’s baby like me!